Bojan Isailović: Club career

 Isailović came through the youth ranks of Red Star Belgrade, before making his senior debut with Rad.
 He moved to Sevojno in late summer of 2005, staying at the club for a year and a half.
 In the 2007 winter transfer window, Isailović was transferred to Čukarički, immediately helping them win promotion to the top flight of Serbian football.
 He subsequently established himself as one of the best goalkeepers in the country, before securing a transfer to Turkish club Gençlerbirliği in the 2009 winter transfer window.
 After spending only a half season in Turkey, Isailović returned to his former club Čukarički.
 He subsequently moved abroad again and joined Polish club Zagłębie Lubin in January 2010.

 International career

 On 14 December 2008, Isailović made his international debut for Serbia in a 0–1 friendly loss to Poland.
 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, but didn't make any appearances.
+His final international was a June 2010 friendly match away, also against Poland.